 This suggestion is one that will help you to put aside extra money each month, which you might think is not for you if you are in debt.
 However, don't dismiss it too quickly, as it can help you to get your debt paid off more quickly

 If you want to help yourself, and others, to save then Plum and Chip are worth investigating.
 These are both new kids on the block in the finance world and they bring a new and exciting element to saving money.
 Both are connected to your bank securely and they analyse your spending and every few days will transfer a small amount of money into your Plum or Chip savings account.

 Some extra income

 As well as making saving fun and easy, Plum and Chip will reward you to refer other people, making you more money to pay off debt.
 The referral fees are generous, with Plum paying £25 for every 3 people you refer and Chip giving you 1% interest (up to 5%) on your savings for every person you refer.
-Chip are also offering you a free £10 for signing up by using the code JNLTLF.
+If you want to give me 1% interest, then please sign up by using the code JNLTLF.

 What to do now?